Halloween Crafts for Kids

 - If you are going the paint way, once one hand has been pressed, have your child press their other hand facing the opposite direction of the first with their palm overlapping the other palm print.
 Cut it out in one whole piece.
 If you are using construction paper, you'll want to glue both handprints together at the palms facing opposite directions.

 Tip: Try and avoid pressing/tracing thumbs, as spiders have 8 fingers and not 10.
 This may be a good lesson moment for your child.
 When completed, add the eyes to your spider.
 You may punch a hole in the middle of your spider with a pencil or other object, thread a string through and tie a knot on one side of the spider to hang it.

 8. Yarn Spider Webs

 - A piece of wax paper

 - A paper plate

-When finished, you'll want to leave your web alone overnight to completely dry through.
+- When finished, you'll want to leave your web alone overnight to completely dry through.
 In the meantime, make some more!
-The next morning, you'll be able to simply peel the whole thing from your wax paper for a competed spider web.
+The next morning, you'll be able to simply peel the whole thing from your wax paper for a completed spider web.